vuxcode/pr1-project-Josefin-animation/bug-list.md

 20. MAjority of combination of button presses dont give the intended result yet.

-21. else if (BluePressed==1&&PinkPressed==1){
+21. <!--else if (BluePressed==1&&PinkPressed==1){
       route=3
       number=5
        GreenPressed++
       confirm(dialogue[route][number])
    console.log("Look at writing on the wall")
-   }
-//do a lil dance
+   }//do a lil dance
    else if (PinkPressed==1 && BluePressed==1){
       route=1
       number=11
       GreenPressed++
       confirm(dialogue[route][number])
       console.log("do a lil dance")
-      both have the same requirements so the first one always shows, need to add another variable or something to fix it.
+      both have the same requirements so the first one always shows, need to add another variable or something to fix it.-->

 22. The combinations of f.e.x; B+P+P or G+B+B always end up being trouble at the end, the last bit of dialogue either takes over the second or gets swalled by it.